kasselhingee/scorematchingad/tests/testthat/_snaps/microbiomefit.md

-# estimator1 and SE is historically correct with b_L included (article Table 4)
+# estimator1 and SE is historically correct with b_L included (Scealy and Wood, 2022, Table 4)

     {
       "type": "double",